IceHe/lib/java/cmd/java.md

 #### Deprecated

 - These java options are deprecated and **might be removed in a future JDK release.**
-- They’re **still accepted and acted upon, but a warning is issued when they’re used.**
+- They're **still accepted and acted upon, but a warning is issued when they're used.**

 _`-Xloggc:filename`_